s527356/School-W06/README.md

-# M06 Chat Example
+# W06 Chat Example

 A simple chat demo using node.js, express, and socket.io

 ## How to use

-Open a command window in your c:\44563\m06 folder.
+Open a command window in your ~\W06 folder.

 Run npm install to install all the dependencies in the package.json file.

 Run node server.js to start the server.
-(Hit CTRL-C to stop.)
+(Hit CMD-C to stop.)

 ```
 > npm install